verus-lang/verusfmt/README.md

    formatting it in a consistent style (added bonus: eliminating soul-crushing arguments about style).
 2. Produce acceptably "pretty" output.
-3. Run fast!
-Verusfmt may be run in pre-submit scripts, CI, etc., so it can't be slow.
+3. Run fast!  `verusfmt` may be run in pre-submit scripts, CI, etc., so it can't be slow.
 4. Keep the code reasonably simple.
-Pretty printers are [notoriously hard](https://journal.stuffwithstuff.com/2015/09/08/the-hardest-program-ive-ever-written/), so we try to take steps to reduce that difficulty, so that Verusfmt can be updated and adapted with a reasonable amount of effort.
+Pretty printers are [notoriously hard](https://journal.stuffwithstuff.com/2015/09/08/the-hardest-program-ive-ever-written/), so we try to take steps to reduce that difficulty, so that `verusfmt` can be updated and adapted with a reasonable amount of effort.

 ### FAQ

 1. Why not adapt [`rustfmt`] for [Verus] idioms?

  **TODO**: jayb

 1. Why not build this as a feature of [Verus]?

 By the time Verus receives an AST from `rustc`, we've already lost information about whitespace and comments, meaning that we couldn't preserve the comments in the reformatted code.
 Plus, firing up all of `rustc` just to format some